CRG9/Trading-Bot-Log-Formatting-Script/README.md

 Trading bots can produce large volumes of log data that are difficult to parse manually.
 This script provides a simple and effective way to process those raw logs and transform them into a structured, human-readable format.
 It can extract key decisions like trade entry, zone cancellation, and status updates, making it easier to analyze the bot's performance and troubleshoot issues to optimize performance.

-Trading bots can produce large volumes of log data that are difficult to parse manually.
-This script provides a simple and effective way to process those raw logs and transform them into a structured, human-readable format.
-It can extract key decisins like trade entry, zone cancellation, and status updates, making it easier to analyze the bot's performance and troubleshoot issues to optimize performance.

 ## Features

 *   **Log Parsing**: Ingests raw text-based json log files outputted by a trading bot.